 In case the switches and buttons are on and the system is not powered, then the users need to verify that they have correctly set the voltage switch of the power supply.
 This is important because if the voltage of the power supply does not match the voltage setting of the country the users are, the computers will not have any power.

-The other main cause of power supplies failure is a defective or loose cable.
+The other main cause of power supply failure is a defective or loose cable.
 Computer users should ensure they have checked if the cable is well connected to the source of power.
 They must also ensure it is operating as desired.

 Users must also make sure that the power source is working properly, because if it does not, the computer will not turn on as required.
 Confirming that the power source is operational, the users should use testing deices such as multimeter.